367718/camp/chikuwa/README.md

 * **percent_encode**: Replace certain characters of a string with a safe representation for inclusion in a URL.
 * **tag_range**: Position of elements between two delimiters (case-insensitive).
 * **concat_str**: Macro for efficient string concatenation.

+## Dependencies

+The "execute_app" functionality requires the linking of the "shell32" windows lib.